A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Conclusions

 While the first implementation of the hierarchical approach has already achieved promising results, several other research paths remain.
-First, presolve is still very limited and a full presolve suite would improve both run time and stability of our solver and would make it more comparable to commercial software.
-Second, we are still exploring options for the underlying linear solver with which we might be able to improve \PIPS performance.
-Third, as \HSCA is not limited to 2-link constraints, a more elaborate structure detection could be further implemented.
-In particular, one could account for linking variables and constraints linking $n$ consecutive blocks, leading to a more complicated Schur complement structure.
-The \IPM algorithm, discussed briefly by this paper, could also be further improved.
+First, presolve is still limited, and a full presolve suite would improve both run time and stability of our solver and would make it more comparable to commercial software.
+Second, we are exploring alternative linear solvers that may further improve \PIPS performance.
+Third, as \HSCA is not limited to two-link constraints, a more elaborate structure detection could be further implemented.
+In particular, one could account for linking variables and constraints linking $n$ consecutive blocks, leading to a more complicated Schur complement structure with additional ``global'' linking constraints in the subsystems.
+The \IPM algorithm itself, discussed only briefly in this paper, also offers room for further improvement.
 To this end, we plan on implementing a sequential version of \PIPS to robustify the \IPM and compare its performance against the performance of other codes.
+Another promising direction is extending \HSCA to support approximate preconditioners instead of exact factorizations at each \IPM step.
+Many of the preconditioners mentioned in \cite{BenziGolubLiesen_2005_NumericalSaddlePointSystems, DApuzzo2008_MutualImpactOfNumericalLAAndLargeScaleIPM, KarimSolomonik2022_EfficientPreconditionersForIPMViaSCStrategy} can directly profit from exploitation of the arrowhead structure and even be extended to a recursive arrowhead structure.

 Last, many open questions remain to be addressed on the application side.
-In the ongoing research project Peregrine\footnote{https://www.dlr.de/en/ve/research-and-transfer/projects/project-peregrine} we are integrating automatic structure detection, similar to the work done in \cite{MartinDecomposingMatricesIntoBlocks1998}, into our software, as currently the modeler is responsible for annotating the models' block structure.
-Lastly, we are preparing an open model library containing large-scale \ESMs, which will also include the problems used in this paper.
+In the ongoing research project Peregrine\footnote{https://www.dlr.de/en/ve/research-and-transfer/projects/project-peregrine}, we are integrating automatic structure detection, similar to the work done in \cite{MartinDecomposingMatricesIntoBlocks1998}, into our software, as the modeler currently has to annotate a model’s block structure manually.
+Lastly, we are preparing an open model library containing large-scale \ESMs from different contexts as well as distribution planning problems, which will also include the problems used in this paper.
 We invite others to try out our software and contribute; the version used in this paper is available on \href{https://github.com/NCKempke/PIPS-IPMpp}{GitHub}.